AlexanderParker/blobify/README.md

 # Build the package
 python -m build

+# Fix any build issues before continuing.

 # Test upload to TestPyPI first (recommended)
 python -m twine upload --repository testpypi dist/*

 # Upload to production PyPI (requires appropriate credentials)
 python -m twine upload dist/*

+# If any issues after uploading then you'll need to go back to step 1 as you need a new version number for each deployment.

+# Finally tag the build with the new version number and push the tag to the remote.
+git tag vX.X.X
+git push origin vX.X.X

 ```